-Join Tim Grey for an in-depth discussion in this video Creating layered documents, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Creating layered documents, part of Photoshop: Creating Composites (2012).

 Creating a composite image by its nature involves two or more image elements.
 That could be an image layer and text layer or variety of different image layers.
 And when you want to blend multiple image layers.
 I recommend taking advantage of the ability to have Adobe Bridge or Adobe Photoshop Lightroom automatically create a layer document for you.
 Here fo example, I have a photo of a squirrel and I also have a photo of a sky with some clouds and sun in it.
 And what I'd like to do is blend this image of the squirrel, so that the sky falls behind the squirrel and behind this rock face that's sort of in the foreground.